Board of Commissioners

 The Kalamazoo County Board of Commissioners maintains several advisory boards and commissions that make recommendations to the County Board regarding specific interest areas.
 All Committee appointments are on a volunteer basis with no monetary reimbursement, unless specifically noted.
 In addition, the Board of Commissioners appoints the board members of the Road Commission, a legally separate entity.
 Advisory Boards/Commissions are as follows:

-(Those boards or commissions that accept applications have provided links to their specific application.
-Any citizen may apply for any advisory board at any time.)
+(Those boards or commissions that are accepting applications have provided links to their specific application. )

 Aeronautics Board of Trustees

 The Kalamazoo County Aeronautics Board of Trustees is responsible for the authoritative oversight of the Airport, and for the nurturing and development of the Airport as a key economic development and marketing tool for the entire Southwest Michigan Region.
 Meetings are held at 10:30 a.m. on the 2nd Thursday of each month in the Kalamazoo/Battle Creek International Airport, 5235 Portage Road, Kalamazoo MI (2nd floor in the Administration Office).
 Contact: Airport Director David Reid 269-388-3668.

 The Animal Services and Enforcement Advisory Board provides advice on animal control issues to the Animal Services Department and Board of Commissioners.
 Meetings are held the 2nd Tuesday of the month at Animal Services. at Animal Services & Enforcement, 2500 Lake Street.
 Contact: Director of Animal Services Stephen Lawrence (269) 383-8771 or email.